Women's football in Lebanon: Reception

+Doumouh Al Bakkar (center) as referee in a match between Safa and SAS in 2021.

 While not popular, women's football has mainly been played in affluent areas in Lebanon since the 2000s.
 One of the barriers of the growing sport has been the prejudice that many women have faced for playing it.

 The sport has become more popular since the late 2010s, with increasing numbers in participation nationwide and more supporters (both women and men) in the stands.
 Many parents also encourage their daughters to play.
 However, while women's participation in football has been generally viewed positively in most cities, the more conservative communities still view football as a "male sport".

 In 2017, Doumouh Al Bakkar became the first Lebanese female referee to officiate a game between men, in a friendly game between Lebanese Premier League sides Safa and Tadamon Sour.
 Regarding her experience refereeing a match between two top-tier men's clubs, Al Bakkar stated: "Some players were surprised at the idea of a woman officiating the game, others laughed.
 But of course, on the other hand, some were cooperative and offered me words of encouragement".

 Former Lebanese national team player and PhD researcher Assile Toufaily spoke about the structural and cultural barriers that female players face in Lebanon.
 Despite the growth in youth participation and national success, she noted persistent issues such as inadequate training times, lack of proper equipment, and the marginalization of women's teams compared to men's teams.
 For instance, while male players often trained at 4–5 p.m., girls as young as 15 were often assigned late training hours (9–10 p.m.).

 "We invest time, we invest money, we invest effort — and we get nothing in return."